eXXL/HOL-DeployingSQLServerForSharePoint/HOL.md

 1. Click **Advanced System Settings** and switch to **Computer Name** tab.
 Then click **Change**.

+> **Note:** If domain controller is not found, you might have to set the IP Adress of the DNS Server manually to the "addc" Server in the network settings.

 1. Select Domain, and enter contoso.com.
 When prompted use contoso\administrator and allow the reboot.

 1. Once rebooted login via remote desktop again